Below are a few of the most frequently asked questions I hear. If these don't answer your questions, please let me know!

 If these answered your most pressing questions and you're ready to schedule your consultation to find out if HeART Journeys Expressive Arts Therapies can help you, please click the button below to schedule your free 30 minute consultation!

-We look forward to working with you and helping you find
+I look forward to working with you and helping you find

 where your heART journey will lead you!